Dev-Dominic/Javascript-Learning/index.md

 **Note:**
 - Arguments keyword does not create an actually array so it needs to be converted into a proper array.
-- Does not tell what paramter maps to what argument.
+- Does not tell what parameter maps to what argument.

 ### Array-like object